 ||The canyon experience ends.
 The Arkansas River flows back into the greater valley of Chaffee County.

 (alt.
 14,229') and Mt.
 Antero (alt.
 14,269')

 stand tall and proud to the west.
-Finally, enough blue skies exist to capture many of our
+Finally, there are enough blue skies to capture many of our

 ||My car is parked in the Stone Bridge River Access lot across the river.

 The only way I can get there is to walk on the tracks and exit

 on Highway 291.
 Private property, mainly ranches with horses and livestock, are on each side of the tracks.

 Out yonder, Mt.
 Ouray (alt.
 13,971') displays its beautiful snow-capped peak.